 Melville's Uncle: Early Americans in the Pacific World - Gwenn Miller, associate professor of history, focuses on the history of the American west, Alaska and Siberia.
 In her book "Kodiak Kreol: Communities of Empire in Early Russian America" (Cornell University Press, 2010), Miller explores the Russian colonization of Alaska, one of the most neglected stories of the early American past.

 Mountains vs. glaciers: The role of climate and ice in controlling the height of mountain ranges — Sara Gran Mitchell, assistant professor of biology, is a geologist who specializes in the long- and short-term evolution of landscapes.
 Her research has focused on the relationships between climate, tectonics, and erosion in the topographic development of mountain ranges.

 October 17, 2012

 Current Research and Future Plans: The Ruin of the Eternal City and Beyond — David Karmon, assistant professor of architectural studies, presents his book "The Ruin of the Eternal City: Antiquity and Preservation in Renaissance Rome" (Oxford and New York: Oxford University Press, 2011) and discusses his new research on architecture and the senses.

 Living Faith: Everyday Religion and Mothers in Poverty

-Susan Crawford Sullivan, assistant professor of sociology and an Edward Bennett Williams Fellow, will present her book, "Living Faith: Everyday Religion and Mothers in Poverty" (University of Chicago, 2011), winner of the American Sociological Association 2012 Distinguished Book Award, Sociology of Religion, and will discuss new directions in her research.
+Susan Crawford Sullivan, assistant professor of sociology and an Edward Bennett Williams Fellow, presents her book, "Living Faith: Everyday Religion and Mothers in Poverty" (University of Chicago, 2011), winner of the American Sociological Association 2012 Distinguished Book Award, Sociology of Religion, and discusses new directions in research.